-The timing of this year's report covers the time period January 1, 2022 to December 31, 2022.
-During 2022 the Mandatory Peer Review Program was impacted by the COVID-19 pandemic, although to a lesser extent, as firms and administering entities became accustomed to revised operating procedures.
-Extensions and delays continued and the number of firms being monitored increased again this year.
+The timing of this year's report covers the time period January 1, 2023 to December 31, 2023.
 The Pennsylvania Institute of CPAs (PICPA), the administering entity (AE) for most New York firms, continued remote operations for most of the year.

-PICPA continued its policy of providing limited information as part of following Chapter 3 of the AICPA Peer Review Standards.
-PROC staff continued to find sources of information to allow the PROC to continue to monitor firms.
+PICPA continued its policy of providing limited information as part of adhering to Chapter 3 of the AICPA Peer Review Standards.
+Peer Review Oversight Committee (PROC) staff continued to find sources of information to allow the PROC to continue to monitor firms.

-In late 2021, the PROC's recommended changes to the Commissioner's Regulations and the Board of Regents Rules were adopted by the Regents, which allowed the PROC to make significantly more referrals to the Office of Professional Discipline in 2022.
+As reported in the 2021 and 2022 reports, the changes to the Commissioner's Regulations and the Board of Regents Rules were adopted by the Regents, which allowed the PROC to make significantly more referrals to the Office of Professional Discipline throughout 2023.
 These changes have provided the PROC with additional tools to improve firm compliance with the Mandatory Peer Review Program.